The default external postmaster address is set to the default accepted domain. What if you…

 Before you check the SPF record, it’s good to know that it can take up to 24 hours before the changes take effect and are visible.

 Go to the MxToolbox SuperTool and type the domain name.
 Select SPF Record Lookup from the dropdown menu.
 Click SPF Record Lookup to start the search.

-It’s showing the SPF record that is configured in the Public DNS with a green background.
-If it’s not green or not showing the record that you configured, something is wrong and you should look into it.
+It shows the SPF record that is configured in the Public DNS with a green background.
+If it’s not green or not showing the record that you configured, something is wrong, and you should look into it.

 The next time an email is being sent, it will pass the SPF check.
 The SPF is configured that the server is assigned to send the email.